sahanahmad/AdaptiveKernel/README.md

 Adaptive Kernel by Layer-wise Convolution
-#Paper Under Review SDM 2023
+#Published in Canadian AI 2023

-The official PyTorch implementation of Adaptive Kernel by Layer-wise Convolution(SDM 2023 #Paper Under Review#).
+The official PyTorch implementation of Adaptive Kernel by Layer-wise Convolution(Published in Canadian AI 2023#).

 Required Packages: